Robbinsdale, Minnesota: Politics

-The City of Robbinsdale is a Charter City establishing the "Council-Manager Plan."
-This means that the Robbinsdale City Council sets the policy direction and the City Manager is responsible for the administration of the city including day-to-day operations and hiring City staff.
-The Robbinsdale City Council made up of a Mayor and 4 Council Members.
-The Mayor is the presiding officer of the council.
-The Mayor and City Council each have equal votes on all motions.
-The City Manager is appointed for an indefinite period and the city manager shall be removed at the discretion of the council at any time by a three-fifths vote.
+The City of Robbinsdale is a Charter City establishing the "Council-Manager Plan", under which the Robbinsdale City Council sets the policy direction and the city manager is responsible for the administration of the city, including day-to-day operations and hiring city staff.
+The city council comprises a mayor and four council members.
+The mayor is the council's presiding officer.
+The mayor and council have equal votes on all motions.
+The city manager is appointed for an indefinite period and can be removed by the council at any time by a three-fifths vote.

-Bill Blonigan was elected Mayor in 2021 after serving as Ward 1 Council Member from 1981-2020.
-Regan Murphy previously served as the Mayor of Robbinsdale from 2013 until 2020.
+Regan Murphy served as mayor from 2013 to 2021.
+Bill Blonigan was elected mayor in 2020 after serving as Ward 1 council member since 1981.
+Brad Sutton was sworn in as mayor on January 7, 2025.

-Robbinsdale is located in Minnesota's 5th congressional district, represented by Ilhan Omar.
-The city is represented in the Minnesota Legislature by State Senator Ann Rest and State Representative Mike Freiberg.
+Robbinsdale is in Minnesota's 5th congressional district, represented by Ilhan Omar.
+It is represented in the Minnesota Legislature by State Senator Ann Rest and State Representative Mike Freiberg.
 Jeffrey Lunde represents Robbinsdale on the Hennepin County Board of Commissioners.

+Gun sales

+From 2017 to 2021, the federal Alcohol and Firearms (ATF) traced more guns used in Minnesota crimes to Robbinsdale as a point of origin than any other city.